-Explain the relationship between Christian faith and culture, and the significance for Christian life, service and ministry in the Australian context and beyond Weeks 1-12 1 & 4 Analyse one's own personal culture and how one can respond constructively to cultural diversity as a member of a local community and the global village Weeks 1-12 2 Examine a particular cultural context different from one's own, identifying cultural similarities and differences at personal and societal levels Weeks 1-12 2 & 3 Engage creatively, faithfully and respectfully with people of diverse cultural and religious backgrounds and suggest ways in which the Christian message and forms of expression could be contextualised Weeks 1-12 1,2,3,4
+Evaluate the relationship between culture and Christian faith, and the significance for Christian life, service and ministry Weeks 1-12 1 & 4 2.
+Analyse critically the difficult issues raised by culture in diverse settings in order to identify possible solutions or ways forward Weeks 1-12 2 3.
+Reflect critically on one's own personal culture and biases, and how to respond constructively to cultural diversity as a member of a local community and the global village in a culturally intelligent manner Weeks 1-12 2 & 3 4.
+Reflect critically on specific cultural contexts, assessing cultural similarities and differences at a personal and societal level and the implications for intercultural engagement, and contextualization of the Christian message and forms Weeks 1-12 2,3,4 5.
+Explain the nature of, and the value of contextualization to specialist and non-specialist audiences, utilising their written and oral communication skills Weeks 1-12 1,2,3,4